Converse Alternatives: Shoes That Look Like Converse But Better

 With the only embellishment being the rubber seal stamp on the outsole, Shoes Like Pottery takes a minimalist approach to the 01JP High Sneaker.
 Comes with hand-sewn canvas uppers and kiln-fired vulcanized rubber soles, the timeless shoe is an epitome of traditional Japanese craftsmanship at its finest.

 Features a durable canvas upper and a rubber outsole, PF Flyers Centre Lo is inspired by Converse and is better constructed.

 Though it's not as sleek as the Converse All Star, the Posture Foundation's signature Ridge Wedge insole makes the Centre Hi really comfortable.

 Founded in 1937 in the USA, PF Flyers was once acquired by Converse in 1972 and finally fell in the hand of New Balance in 2001.
 P.F.
 Flyers Centre Hi is a solid choice if you are looking for a comfortable Converse All Star alternative.

 Universal Works X Novesta Star Hike

 Another collaboration from Universal Works, but this time with the Slovakian footwear brand Novesta.
-Crafted with water-resistant melton wool uppers, Universal Works X Novesta Star Hike featured Novesta's moulded vulcanized midsole to provide extra comfort and durability.
+Crafted with cotton canvas uppers, Universal Works X Novesta Star Hike featured Novesta's moulded vulcanized midsole to provide extra comfort and durability.